ZevanRosser/QuickShader/README.md

 **QuickShader** speeds up the process of creating WebGL fragment shaders.

-This code snippet covers all you need to know to use it...
+This code snippet and the explanation following it covers everything you need to know to get started:
 ```js
 var q = new QuickShader({
   // required fragment shader string